Gnomee1337/Crypto-Giveaway-TG-Bot/README.md

 4. User goes to "My Tasks" and can complete the task by providing a link as the proof of completion
 5. Admin verifies the completion of the task and if the task is confirmed, the user receives points

-## Detailed Registration Algorithm:
+## Detailed Registration(Guide) Algorithm:
 ### Captcha Stage
 1. User initiates the first communication with bot by command: /start.
-1. Bot recognizes in what language to communicate with the user [RU/ENG].
+1. Bot recognizes in what language to communicate with the user [`RU/ENG`].
-3. Bot greets the user and sends a "Join" button which will start the registration stage.
+3. Bot greets the user and sends a "`Join`" button which will start the registration stage.
-4. User clicks "Join" button.
+4. User clicks "`Join`" button.
 5. Bot sends the user a generated captcha to verify the user's humanity.
 6. User must enter the correct captcha otherwise the bot will generate a new one and wait for the user to respond.
 7. User enters the correct captcha
 ### Balance Stage
 8. Bot sends a balance message
-9. User clicks the "Balance" button
+9. User clicks the "`Balance`" button
 ### Reaction Stage
 10. Bot sends a link to the channel user need to subscribe to
-11. User clicks on the "Subscribed" button
+11. User clicks on the "`Subscribed`" button
 12. Bot verifies through the admin access in this channel if the user is in this telegram channel
-### Referral(Invite_Friend) Stage
+### Invite_Friend(Referral) Stage
-13. Bot sends the user a link with their referral link (?start=referral_id)
+13. Bot sends the user a link with their referral link (`?start=referral_id`)
-14. User has to click the "Invited a friend" button himself, then the user will run the [bot time based algorithm](./handlers/user_questions.py?plain=1#L110) to verify the friend invitation in the bot
+14. User has to click the "Invited a friend" button himself, then the user will run the [bot remind scheduler](./handlers/guide.py?plain=1#L407) to verify the friend invitation in the bot
+15. If user receives a negative check 3 times, the user will be skipped to the next registration steps
+### Wallet Stage
+16. User is asked to input address of his crypto wallet for withdrawal of funds
+### Done(Finished) Stage
+17. User proceed to the main menu of the bot

+## Main Menu Algorithm:
+1. User has a "My Profile" button
+   - User internal points(tokens)
+   - User wallet address
+   - User referral link
+   - User number of invited referrals
+2. User has a "Active Tasks" button
+   - Task name
+   - Task reward amount
+   - "Submit" button
+3. User has a "Buy bundle" button
+   - Bundle name
+   - Amount of real currency conversion to internal points (Example: "1000 Tokens for 50$")
+   - *[WIP]* "Buy" button